CiscoTestAutomation/unicon.plugins/docs/user_guide/services/iosxr.rst

 """"""""""""""

 Service to attach to line card console/Standby RP to execute commands in.
-Returns a router-like object to execute commands on using python context managers.
+Returns a router-like object to execute commands on using python context managers.This service is supported in HA as well.

 ====================    ======================    ========================================
 Argument                Type                      Description